-- 10. The information required is a complete specification of the product including the value and the quantity, the name and address of the importer and exporter, country of origin, and contractual conditions.
+- 10. The information required includes: the specification of the product including the value and the quantity, the name and address of the importer and exporter, country of origin and contractual conditions.
 The application must be accompanied by a pro forma invoice or a confirmation of the order.
-See annex (the sample form is not reproduced). - 11.
-Normal customs documents and where required an import licence shall be presented upon importation. - 12.
+See Annex (the sample form is not reproduced). - 11.
+Normal customs documents and, where required, an import licence shall be presented upon importation. - 12.
 There is no licensing fee or administrative charge. - 13.
 There is no deposit or advance payment requirement associated with the issue of licences.